 The global circle consists of a Director, Deputy Director, and the Regional Circle Representatives.
 The GC is responsible for policy and operational matters in relation to the coordination and maintenance of the network and links at the global level.
 It appoints the Director and Deputy Director.
 The Director and Deputy Director are responsible for managing the day to day functioning and administration of the DEEP Network; administering the funds available to the DEEP Network subject to the approval of the GC; and preparing the Annual Report of the DEEP Network and other relevant reports.
 The GC shall form working groups whenever necessary to assist it in carrying out Network tasks and to explore, formulate and undertake new projects and directions.

-The current members of the GCC are as follows:
+The current members of the GC are as follows: